-The Truth About Michael J. Fox and Tracy Pollan's Inspiring 30-Year Love Story
+The Truth About Michael J. Fox and Tracy Pollan's Inspiring Love Story - E!
+Online

 "I thought I'd hurt my shoulder doing some stunt because I had a twitch in my pinkie," Fox said on The Late Show With David Letterman in 2015.
 "And the doctor said, 'You have Parkinson's disease.'
 He said, 'The good news is that you have 10 years of work left.'"

 Fox was 29 when he was diagnosed with Parkinson's disease, an incurable degenerative condition of the central nervous system that affects motor function over time, in 1991.
 At the time, however, no one could really tell, so he opted not to share the news outside of a trusted inner circle.
-His family handled it quietly, then, when Fox fell into a depression and started drinking heavily, before eventually proceeding to get a handle on his new reality.
+His family handled it quietly, but eventually Fox fell into a depression and started drinking heavily and it would be awhile before he got a handle on his new reality.

 "I used to drink to party," the actor recalled on The Howard Stern Show in 2013, "but...now I was drinking alone and to just not be [present].
 Every day."